 There are two main types of literature reviews ranging from selective to comprehensive.

-For more information, see the video below.
+For more information, see the video below from East Carolina University Joyner Library.

 Your strategy for finding literature reviews may vary based on the type of review you are hoping to find.
+If you are not sure which database to use, try exploring Guides by subject or ask a librarian.

 Some databases have built-in options to help you find literature reviews.
 To find stand-alone reviews, try these steps: